Adaptive Exploration for Latent-State Bandits: Introduction

 \paragraph{Restless bandit and reinforcement learning} Restless bandits \citep{whittle1988restless,liu2010indexability} model Markovian dynamics, but assume observable states and known, action-dependent transitions.
 In reinforcement learning, Partially observable MDPs (POMDPs) \citep{kaelbling1998planning,pineau2006anytime} assume decodability \citep{azizzadenesheli2016reinforcement,jin2020sample,efroni2022provable,xie2024learning} to distinguish hidden states, which does not hold here.
 Furthermore, POMDP transitions are action-dependent, whereas our state evolution is autonomous.
 Contextual bandits in Markov environments \citep{hallak2015contextual,modi2018markov} or information-theoretic approaches \citep{hao2022regret,arumugam2022deciding} similarly require full observability or sufficient statistics.

 \paragraph{Latent Markov decision processes} Highly relevant is work on Latent Markov decision processes (LMDPs) \citep{kwon2021reinforcement,kwon2023reward,kwon2024rl}.
 However, LMDPs assume an episodic structure with contexts fixed throughout an episode.
-Our setting considers continuous online learning in a single interaction sequence without episodes.
-Our model-free approach avoids the computational burden of learning reward distributions, facilitating deployment in large-scale applications like online advertising.
+Our setting is a single continuous interaction sequence: the hidden state may change within the sequence, and the learner is not given a sufficient statistic.
+The algorithms use lightweight history and probe summaries in place of a learned latent transition model.
+We summarize these differences in \Cref{tbl:comparison}.